CaliStyle/trailpack-proxy-cart/templates/product_upload.md

 The barcode, ISBN or UPC of the product.

 ## Variant Image
 Put the URL for your variant image.
-Shopify will download the images during the import and re-upload them into your store.
+Proxy-Cart will download the images during the import and re-upload them into your data store.

 ## Variant Tax Code (can be left blank)
 ### _Note_
 This column only applies if you are using a tax service generic.
 Enter a tax code that applies to a specific variant of the product.
 E.g. `TX123`.

-## Image Sources
-Put the URLs for the product's images separated by a pipe character e.g. `|`.
-Proxy-Cart will download the images during the import and re-upload them into your data store.

-### _Note_
-These images are not variant specific.
-The variant image column is where you specify variant images.

-### _Note_
-You won't be able to change your image filename after that image has been uploaded.
-Don't upload images that have _thumb, _small, or _medium suffixes in their names as these will be created automatically.

-## Image Alt Texts (can be left blank)
-The text that describes the images separated by a pipe character e.g. `|`.
-Useful if images cannot be displayed or a screenreader passes over an image—the text replaces this element.

 ## Gift Card
 States whether the product is a Gift Card or not.
 Valid values are "TRUE", or "FALSE".
 The addition of this column also allows you to edit other Gift Card details, such as the Body or Tags columns, and import these changes.
-A gift card can only be created and activated in the Shopify admin.
+A gift card can only be created and activated in the Proxy-Cart admin.
 You can't initially create a gift card through a product CSV import.

 ## Metadata
 JSON format of Metadata limited to __1,000 characters__.
 E.g.